prantlf/storybook-multilevel-sort/README.md

 import sort from 'storybook-multilevel-sort'
 ```

-The function expects an object with the sorting configuration and two stories to compare, just like storybook passed them to the `storySort` method:
+The function expects an object with the sorting configuration, two stories to compare, just like storybook passed them to the `storySort` method, and optionally sorting options:

 ```js
 export const parameters = {